Kkhurana007/my_blog_Kunal/README.md

 The homepage consists of posts and links to certain machine learning and data analytics notebooks (i'll update these soon) that could be of some help to someone who wish to study code and do some statistical analysis.

-### More coming soon

-I plan to continue to update my site with more features, especially through the use of Quarto extensions.

 ## Quarto

 This website was created with the open-source [Quarto](https://quarto.org) framework — a framework that allows you to create almost any sort of document